United Airlines (NASDAQ:UAL) Upgraded at StockNews.com

-StockNews.com upgraded shares of United Airlines (NASDAQ:UAL – Free Report) from a hold rating to a buy rating in a report published on Saturday morning.
+StockNews.com upgraded shares of United Airlines (NASDAQ:UAL – Free Report) from a hold rating to a buy rating in a research report report published on Thursday morning.

-Other analysts also recently issued research reports about the stock.
-BNP Paribas raised shares of United Airlines from an underperform rating to an outperform rating and set a $70.00 target price for the company in a report on Tuesday, March 7th.
-Citigroup boosted their target price on shares of United Airlines from $65.00 to $70.00 and gave the company a buy rating in a research report on Friday, April 21st.
-Morgan Stanley boosted their target price on shares of United Airlines from $70.00 to $75.00 in a research report on Thursday, May 18th.
-Barclays upgraded shares of United Airlines from an equal weight rating to an overweight rating and upped their price objective for the stock from $52.00 to $80.00 in a research report on Friday, March 10th.
-Finally, Bank of America upped their price objective on shares of United Airlines from $43.00 to $50.00 in a research report on Monday, June 26th.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and ten have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of Moderate Buy and an average price target of $56.20.
+A number of other research analysts have also commented on the stock.
+Raymond James boosted their price target on shares of United Airlines from $55.00 to $64.00 and gave the company an outperform rating in a research report on Monday, April 3rd.
+Bank of America boosted their price target on shares of United Airlines from $43.00 to $50.00 in a research report on Monday, June 26th.
+Barclays upgraded shares of United Airlines from an equal weight rating to an overweight rating and boosted their price target for the company from $52.00 to $80.00 in a research report on Friday, March 10th.
+JPMorgan Chase & Co. reduced their price target on shares of United Airlines from $81.00 to $70.00 in a research report on Monday, May 8th.
+Finally, Citigroup lifted their price objective on shares of United Airlines from $65.00 to $70.00 and gave the stock a buy rating in a report on Friday, April 21st.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and ten have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average price target of $57.86.

-In other United Airlines news, EVP Gregory L. Hart sold 12,000 shares of the company’s stock in a transaction that occurred on Thursday, June 15th.
+In other United Airlines news, EVP Gregory L. Hart sold 12,000 shares of the company’s stock in a transaction dated Thursday, June 15th.
 The shares were sold at an average price of $52.26, for a total value of $627,120.00.
-Following the completion of the transaction, the executive vice president now directly owns 26,434 shares in the company, valued at approximately $1,381,440.84.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Corporate insiders own 0.37% of the company’s stock.
+Following the sale, the executive vice president now owns 26,434 shares in the company, valued at $1,381,440.84.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Corporate insiders own 0.60% of the company’s stock.

 United Airlines Company Profile